-Total Revenue Growth Non-UK Revenue as a Percentage of Total Revenue Gross Profit Margin Adjusted Pre-tax Profit Growth Adjusted PBT Margin Adjusted Earnings per Share (EPS) Return on capital employed Measurement Change in the current year revenue compared with the previous year.
-The ratio of non-UK revenue to total revenue.
-The ratio of gross profit to revenue.
-The ratio of pre-tax profit, adjusted for share based payments, to revenue.
-Why is this important To meet the strategic objective of delivering long term sustainable growth in EPS, consistent revenue growth must be achieved. growth rates are slowing as a result of high market penetration.
-To achieve consistent overall revenue growth, sales from overseas Gross margin is a primary indicator of business performance and market competitiveness.
-A movement in gross margin generally reflects a change in the product mix, market pricing, or both. objective is to deliver sustainable long term growth in the value of our shareholders' investment in the Group .The primary driver indicates changes in profitability.
-Adjusted EPS and adjusted EPS growth are widely used measures of Company performance.
+Measurement Why this is important Financial key performance indicator for 2019-20 TOTAL REVENUE GROWTH Change in the current year revenue compared with the previous year.
+To meet the strategic objective of delivering long term sustainable growth in EPS, consistent revenue growth must be achieved.
+21% (2018-19: 18%) NON-UK REVENUE AS A PERCENTAGE OF TOTAL REVENUE The ratio of non-UK revenue to total revenue.
+Within the UK, revenue growth rates are slowing as a result of high market penetration.
+To achieve consistent overall revenue growth, sales from overseas will need to become a higher percentage of total revenue.
+60% (2018-19: 55%) GROSS PROFIT MARGIN The ratio of gross profit to revenue.
+Gross margin is a primary indicator of business performance and market competitiveness.
+A movement in gross margin generally reflects a change in the product mix, market pricing, or both.
+80% (2018-19: 79%) ADJUSTED PRE-TAX PROFIT GROWTH The year-on-year increase in profit before tax, adjusted for share-based payments.
+The Group's primary financial objective is to deliver sustainable long-term growth in the value of our shareholders' investment in the Group.
+The primary driver of this will be sustainable profits growth.
+27% (2018-19: 19%) ADJUSTED PBT MARGIN The ratio of pre-tax profit, adjusted for share-based payments, to revenue.
+A movement in PBT margin indicates changes in profitability.
+22% (2018-19: 21%) ADJUSTED EARNINGS PER SHARE (EPS) Profit after tax, adjusted for share-based payments, divided by the weighted average number of shares in issue during the period.
+Adjusted EPS and adjusted EPS growth are widely used measures of company performance.
 Adjusted EPS forms the basis of the Group's current dividend policy and adjusted EPS growth will translate directly into dividend growth.
+12.35 PENCE (2018-19: 11.08 pence) RETURN ON CAPITAL EMPLOYED The ratio of EBIT to the sum of total assets less current liabilities.
 Return on capital employed (ROCE) is a good baseline measure of a company's performance.
-It is especially useful when comparing similar types of businesses Financial key performance indicator for 2019-20 21% 60% 80% 27% 22% 12.35 pence 19% Financial key performance indicator for 2018-19 18% 55% 79% 19% 21% 11.08 pence 23%
+It is especially useful when comparing similar types of businesses.
+19% (2018-19: 23%)

-\Return on capital employed for 2019 was calculated prior to the adoption of IFRS 16.
-For June 2020, if calculated on a like for like basis, return on capital employed is 24%.
+^{}Return on capital employed for 2019 was calculated prior to the adoption of IFRS 16.
+For June 2020, if calculated on a like-for-like basis, return on capital employed is 24%.

 In addition to financial KPIs, the Board measures and monitors various non-financial KPIs, including the maintenance of the Group's quality system and certification required for the design, manufacture and sale of medical devices.
 The Group is frequently audited by its Notified Body, BSI.
 The level of success of these audits is measured by the number of major non-conformances.
 The Notified Body tests all areas of the Group's quality system including customer service, customer satisfaction and product quality assurance.
 During the year, the Group underwent four audits of the Quality Managements System and a number of desktop reviews.
 No major non-conformances were reported.
-The company is compliant to the new versions of the following standards, ISO13485:2016, ISO9001:2015 and MDSAP.
-Health and safety KPIs are measurable values used by the Board to determine and track any accidents, incidents and near misses occuring within the Group's activities.
-These KPIs help to determine how well the Health and Safety team is performing and how compliant the workforce is to the safety operating proceedures in place.
+The Company is compliant to the new versions of the following standards, ISO13485:2016, ISO9001:2015 and MDSAP.
+Health and safety KPIs are measurable values used by the Board to determine and track any accidents, incidents and near misses occurring within the Group's activities.
+These KPIs help to determine how well the Health and Safety team is performing and how compliant the workforce is to the safety operating procedures in place.